cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     OBFT
       Ouroboros Byzantine Fault Tolerant protocol.
 See BFT.

-    one-time forging policy
-      a type of forging policy where the complete set of tokens of a given asset group is forged by a single transaction.
-Same tokens cannot be forged again.

     Ouroboros
       the consensus protocol underlying Cardano.
 There are several different implementations including Classic, Praos, Genesis, and more recently Hydra for scalability.